DigitalOptimizationGroup/real-user-monitoring/README.md

-# Real User Performance Monitoring
+# Real User Performance Monitoring - Developer Preview

 This library has been designed to work with Digital Optimization Group's Application Delivery Network.
 It can be automatically added to your application running on our network.